 Johannes Leiacker set designer

-Birgit Wentsch costume designer
+Birgit Wentsch costumes

-Wolfgang von Zoubek lighting designer
+Wolfgang von Zoubek lighting

 Coro y Orquesta titular del Teatro Real (Coro Intermezzo y Orquesta Sinfónica de Madrid)